Free redwork embroidery patterns

 An easy way to do this is to tape the pattern and fabric to a window pane and trace around the outlines.
 If you are lucky enough to have a lightbox then that would be even simpler.

-Redwork embroidery stitching instructions
+Free redwork embroidery patterns stitching instructions

 The stitches used in this redwork design are simple;